 Please help others by contributing your knowledge below.

 Length: There is currently “no set maximum” for vehicles.
-Trailer length maximum is 53’.
+The trailer length maximum is 53’.

 Width: 8’ 6” wide.